DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 WARNING: HARD HAT AREA!
 =======================

-PKL[edition DreymaR] is a Work-In-Progress, so don't expect all of it to be working ... yet. ;-)
+PKL[edition DreymaR] is a Work-In-Progress, so don't expect all of it to be working perfectly ... yet. ;-)

 ~ Øystein B "DreymaR" Gadmar, 2017